f5devcentral/UDF-DevOps-Base/docs/_labs/lab1.markdown

 3. login to the BIG-IP (using the F5-CLI container)

-    > **Note**: If the F5-CLI container is not running, start is with the 'docker start nifty_nash' command
+    > **Note**: If the F5-CLI container is not running, start is with the 'docker start f5-cli' command

-        docker exec -it nifty_nash f5 login --authentication-provider bigip --host 10.1.1.6 --user admin --password $bigip_pwd
+        docker exec -it f5-cli f5 login --authentication-provider bigip --host 10.1.1.6 --user admin --password $bigip_pwd

 4. Verify the Application Service 3 Extension is installed

-        docker exec -it nifty_nash f5 bigip extension as3 verify
+        docker exec -it f5-cli f5 bigip extension as3 verify

 5. Issue AS3 Declaration

-        docker exec -it nifty_nash f5 bigip extension as3 create --declaration /f5-cli/labs/lab1/http.as3.json
+        docker exec -it f5-cli f5 bigip extension as3 create --declaration /f5-cli/labs/lab1/http.as3.json

 ## Testing